shijugm/Infrastructure/React/Readme.txt

 curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.33.1/install.sh | bash
 nvm install node
 nvm use node

+# Create the working directory for React

+mkdir -p workarea/React

 # exit container and save image.
 #react-dev is the container name and reactdev is the image name